jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 <sup>\*</sup> This only represents the default Jellyfin settings.
 The quality may be different depending on your exact configuration.

+Not having a GPU is **NOT** recommended for Jellyfin, as video transcoding on the CPU is very performance demanding.
+HDR to SDR tone-mapping can make the situation even worse.
+Depending on your configuration, you may end up in situations where a Ryzen 9 5950X cannot handle even a single video stream.
+Please read [the section below for more details](/docs/general/administration/hardware-selection#software-hdr-to-sdr-tone-mapping)

+### CPU

+The choice between integrated and dedicated graphics affects the recommended CPU specifications for your Jellyfin server.

+If you are not planning to use a dedicated graphics card, the following specs are recommended for a server with integrated graphics:

+- Intel Core i5-11400, Intel Pentium Gold G7400, Intel N100, Apple M series or newer <br/>
+_(excluding Intel J/M/N/Y series up to 11th gen)_

+Note: AMD is NOT recommended if you plan to use integrated graphics for Jellyfin.

+If you are planning to use a dedicated graphics card (including upgrading an old system with a dedicated GPU), the following specs are recommended:

+- Intel Core i5-2300, AMD FX-8100 or better <br/>
+_(Geekbench 6 Multicore 1500 or better)_

+In this case CPU vendor and performance will NOT affect hardware encode speed or quality.

+### RAM

 ### Server with Integrated Graphics

 If you are not planning to use a dedicated graphics card, the following specs are recommended:

-- CPU: Intel Core i5-11400, Intel Pentium Gold G7400, Intel N100, Apple M series or newer (excluding Intel J/M/N/Y series up to 11th gen)
 - RAM: 8GB System RAM (Consider adding more on Windows 11)
 - Graphics: Intel UHD 710, Apple M series or newer